gramacyan/smd.js/README.md

 ```

-Take a look at the plugins-extra directory for some actual examples.
-You'll find following cases:
+Take a look at the plugins-extra directory for some actual examples:

 * [smd-mapping-plugin](./plugins-extra/mapping)
 * [smd-scan-plugin](./plugins-extra/scan)